MooseTheGoose/secudp/README.md

 completely transparent except for some instantiation details.

+# Dependencies

+* libsodium (signatures, key exchange, secret-key cryptography)

+# Installation instructions

+* UNIX

+Run the following commands

+$ autoreconf (or autoconf, if that doesn't work)
+$ ./configure
+$ make
+$ sudo make install

+* Windows

+I still need to figure that out.

 # TODO

-* Read up on ENet source code enough to find out how to incorporate encryption seamlessly into the protocol

-* Update licenses so that it adequately gives credit to Lee Salzmann for providing an amazing starting point.

-* Find out how to include libsodium source and build process into secudp so that I can use that instead of handmaking cryptographic functions.
-Also reference libsodium in the license.
+* Find out how to build the project on Windows.